Your Guide to Sea Ranch Harbor Seals

 The Del Mar Landing State Marine Reserve is located between the Fish Rock and Solstice Hedgerows.
 Del Mar Landing State Marine Reserve (SMR) is a marine protected area, or underwater park, that covers 0.22 square miles of Sonoma’s coastal waters.
 It lies within the community of The Sea Ranch located about 2 miles south of the town of Gualala.
 This stretch of coast is characterized by tall bluffs, rocky shores, and sandy coves.

 No marine life of any kind may be taken with the bounds of this reserve.
-Taking of all species are prohibited, including finfish.
+The taking of all species is prohibited, including finfish.

 The Sea Ranch Association Marine Preserves

 The Sea Ranch Association Marine Preserves are located at Unit 28 at the south end of Walk-On Beach.
 A harbor seal observation point is located at Tidepool Beach near Walk-on-Beach.

 At Unit 18 at the north end of Green Cove Drive, near the location of Abalone Bay Vacation Home is another harbor seal observation point.